-Alison McHarg - Headteacher Neil Saunders - Deputy Headteacher Nickie Young - Pastoral and Wellbeing Mentor
+Alison McHarg - Headteacher Neil Saunders - Deputy Headteacher Nickie Young - Pastoral and Wellbeing Mentor who can be contacted by calling 01748 818 485 or emailing admin@michael-syddall.n-yorks.sch.uk.

-The school's SLT will oversee, direct and coordinate the school's work in promoting regular and improved attendance and will ensure the attendance policy is consistently applied throughout the school.
+Mrs McHarg and Mr Saunders will oversee, direct and coordinate the school's work in promoting regular and improved attendance and will ensure the Attendance Policy is consistently applied throughout the school.
 The SLT will ensure that attendance is both recorded accurately and analysed, ensuring that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.

-If absence is frequent or continuous, except where a child is clearly unwell, staff will discuss with parents/carers and the child the need and reasons for the child's absence and will encourage them to keep absences to a minimum.
+If absence is frequent or continuous, except where a child is clearly unwell, staff will discuss with parents/carers and the child the need and reasons for the absence and will encourage them to keep absences to a minimum.
 A note or explanation from a pupil's home does not mean an absence becomes authorised.
 The decision whether or not to authorise an absence will always rest with the school.